e11en/blog/content/posts/js-to-switchmap-or-to-not-switchmap.md

 date: 2018-03-13T11:54:59+01:00
 ---

-Note: This article will be extended over time.

 # What the map
 When we want to use a flattening operator you usually come across `switchMap` but this is not the only map operator we have.
 We have a total of 4 maps to choose from: